Agronomy

 - A contestant may take the following into the contest:

-All other needed materials, including answer sheets and grain grading worksheets, will be provided by the contest superintendent.
+- An ID list, answer sheets, and givens will be provided by the contest

 Event Schedule